HermundstadLab/trajectoryLearning/README.md

 protocol, including beliefs, planned and executed trajectories, and outcomes of executed trajectories.

-To plot the results from an example agent, load and run the following functions:
+To plot the results from an example agent, run the following:

       plotParams = loadPlotParams('white');
       agent = load('exampleAgent.mat');
       trialID = 2;
       plotSingleTrial(agent.res,agent.arena,agent.belief,agent.trial,trialID,plotParams);

-For more info on any of the functions in the repo, run:
+For more information on any of the functions in the repo, run:

       help myfunction